Lugd. Batav. (Leiden, Netherlands): Ex Officina Elseviriana (Elzevier), 1649. Full calf. 12mo (14 cm, 5.5"). 429 pp.

 Willems, Elsevier 664.
 CERL Cty.01.2278448.
 Bibliotheque Nationale FRBNF30544604.
 Encyclopaedia Britannica Vol. 9, p.
 304; Vol. 12, p.
-614. Contemporary calf with intricately decorated extra gilt spine.
+614. Contemporary full calf with intricately gilt decorated spine.
 Red and brown speckled edges.
 Woodcut device of Bonaventura and Abraham Elzevir to title-page.
 Index.
 Errata 2 pp. Contemporary inscription Ex Libris Abrahami Girard 1659 and second Girard on title page.
 "From the collection of the French theologian Abbé Abraham Girard (1635-93), whose library was dispersed by auction in 2018.
 Girard" published his dissertation by age 17 and "would later rise to the office of head abbot at the Cistercian abbey of Chalivoy near Bourges." - INLIBRIS Gilhofer Nfg.
 "Abraham Girard built up an important library with scholarly works." - Aguttes catalogue 2018.
-Chipped about the spine and lower edge, pages lightly toned.
+1" chip along lower edge of rear board and two 1/4" chips along joints, pages lightly toned.
 Tight and clean first edition by noted scholar and of noted provenance.
 Very good+.
 Item #891